artsy/README/culture/what-is-artsy.md

 ### For the Love of Art

-We have relentless curiosity, empathy, and passion for collectors, arists, and the art market.
+We have relentless curiosity, empathy, and passion for collectors, artists, and the art market.
 We are here to make the art world more fair and welcoming

 ### Own Our Outcomes